“GATZ” at The Public shows, after 100 years, F. Scott Fitzgerald got it right

 No need to tell the rest, which you probably know, except that all the events are played over-the-top.

 I’ve seen several Gatsby plays in the last year or two.
 (Copyright has lapsed, so it’s a free-for-all!)
-Interesting how adding narrative enriches the story.
+Interesting how adding the written narrative enriches the story.
 You don’t get lush party scenes, or the garish sports cars, but you hear peoples’ interior thoughts.
 As well as surreal visuals that take you beyond the text.

 My companion, a French film writer/director/actor, gave it her highest praise: “This is so European!”